 London is an iconic city, not just in England but around the world.
 Its double-decker buses, red phone boxes and unique architecture make it a must for any wanderer.
-Whilst travelling around and sight-seeing, a caffeine pick me up is needed, and this beautiful city has many great options.
+Whilst travelling around and sight-seeing, pick me up is needed, and this beautiful city has many great options.

 Here are Far Out we believe that travelling is not just about the sights but about the experiences.
 Coffee is a sacred drink and to just catch a quick instant coffee to quench your caffeine need is a waste.
 We have searched the city for some cool and places worth of a rest break from your day.
 A stop that is as unique as the rest of your time in the city.

 Whilst you travel around taking in such sights as Big Ben, Tower Bridge and Oxford Street.
 Make sure you take a look at our list of some of the best artisan coffee shops so that you can make the most of your visit to the nation’s capital.

 The flagship store was open in 2014 on Charlotte Road Origin has gone from strength-to-strength.
 KnownThere are a range of feature beans set monthly often focusing on process, varietal or origin.

 Workshop Coffee, Marylebone

 1 Barrett St,

 With knowledgeable baristas and amazing brunch menu, this shop is a treat for anyone who chooses to visit.
 You can get hold of a bag of Cult of Done Espresso beans to enjoy when you get home after it takes ahold of you on your visit to this great coffeshop.